oopsmails/general-info/macOS-iOS/macOS-tips.md

 or: paste using the middle mouse button

 Use: Command-c and Comment-v

-====> Terminal: customerize
+## Terminal: customerize
 macos terminal default window size https://apple.stackexchange.com/questions/173753/how-can-i-set-the-default-width-height-and-position-of-my-mac-terminal-app

-Set your window how you would like it,Go to Window > Save Windows as Group...
-Enter a name next to Save As:Check "Use window group when Terminal starts"Click Save
-One way to do it isSet your window how you would like it,Go to Window > Save Windows as Group...
-Enter a name next to Save As:Check "Use window group when Terminal starts"Click SaveHowever, after you have launched Terminal, if you chose Terminal > New Window you will still have to resize the window.
-This is most useful if you want to have multiple terminal windows open at launch.If you go to Terminal > Preferences > Profiles you can create a (or edit an existing) profile for a terminal window by column and row size which is available at the end of the terminal window title bar (Your screenshot shows a window 80 columns wide and 24 rows tall)You can then set that profile to the default by pushing the default button (if the default button is ghosted out that group is already the default):
-====>
+Terminal > Preferences > Profiles

-====> Create a “Copy Path” Service for the Right-Click Menu
+## Create a “Copy Path” Service for the Right-Click Menu

 http://osxdaily.com/2013/06/19/copy-file-folder-path-mac-os-x/